 At the beginning of fall quarter, the students who are moving from junior to senior status take responsibility for welcoming and integrating new juniors into the program.
-This series of events makes up orientation, and is strong on energy and rich in meaning.
-They review the history, philosophy, and expectations of the major, and agenda of work for their time together.
+This series of events makes up Orientation, and is strong on energy and rich in meaning.
+They review the history, philosophy, and expectations of the major, and they begin to build their learning community and an agenda of work for their time together.